The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 i.
 Named Insured

 Perhaps the easiest way to think of the first class insured is as the named insured, resident spouse and resident relatives, they are covered wherever they may be.
-The first class insured, when using a non-covered auto even without a reasonable belief that he is entitled to use it, is still covered.
+The first class insured, when using a non-covered auto even without a reasonable believe that he is entitled to use it, is still covered.
 Bryant v.
 State Farm, 205 Va.
 897 (1965)

 A surviving spouse, after the death of the other spouse, continues to remain a named insured.